Reds, Rhodophyta

 Odonthalia floccosa f. comosa

-Not common on my home beaches, this shaggy red threw me for a while.
-It’s sure a beauty.
+Not super common on my home beaches, this shaggy red sure is a beauty.

 Osmundea spectabilis